7 Debt Investment Options Which Give Decent Returns in India – 2023

 Low

-Treasury bills are an investment instrument with relatively less risk, as these are issued by the Government of India.
-They are not very popular in India, however, they are slowly gaining a little more traction.
+Treasury bills are an investment instrument with relatively less risk, as the Government of India issues these.
+They are not very popular in India.
+However, they are slowly gaining traction.

 The bills bearing interest for the investor are offered for a short term, usually up to one year.
-The minimum amount to be invested is INR 25000 and can be increased in multiples of INR 25000.
+The minimum amount to be invested is INR 25000, which multiples of INR 25000 can increase.

 Three types of bills 91 days, 182 days, and 364 days are offered through auctions.